£2 Change Checker Trading Cards are here! 11 new designs to collect!

 Reveal your mystery £2 design

-Simply scratch away the silver film to reveal which £2 coin you’ve received as your FREE Trading Card and key facts about it.
+Simply scratch away the silver film to reveal which £2 coin design you’ve received as your FREE Trading Card and key facts about it.

 All the fun of the hunt